FOREX-Dollar gains vs euro after US CPI data cements rate hike view

 NEW YORK, Dec 15 The U.S. dollar rebounded from a roughly six-week low against the euro on Tuesday after data showed inflation pressures rose in the United States in November, cementing expectations for a hike in interest rates by the Federal Reserve on Wednesday.

-The euro dipped from a roughly six-week high of $1.10600 hit earlier in the session to a nearly one-week low of $1.09050 after Labor Department data showed that the U.S. core Consumer Price Index rose 2.0 percent in the 12 months through November, marking the largest gain since May 2014.
+The euro dipped from a roughly six-week high of $1.10600 hit earlier in the session to a session low of $1.09340 after Labor Department data showed that the U.S. core Consumer Price Index rose 2.0 percent in the 12 months through November, marking the largest gain since May 2014.

 The data gave traders more confidence that the Fed would hike rates Wednesday for the first time in nearly a decade, a move which is expected to boost the dollar by driving investment flows into the United States.